AUDIE CORNISH, HOST:

 You know, after all, the investigation was revealing he was hiding out in the area for several days undetected.
 You can imagine some anxiety there.
 But you know, I spoke to others who said the community is resilient and used to tragedies and will get past this one.

 SIEGEL: Now, we should just mention also today, there was a funeral for the Riverside, California police officer who was killed last week, allegedly by Christopher Dorner.

 SIEGLER: Yes.
 Michael Crane being remembered at a very well-attended funeral, very emotional funeral, stories told; his wife speaking, and friends of his.
 It was quite a service.

 SIEGLER: You're welcome, Robert.

-SIEGEL: That's NPR's Kirk Siegler, speaking to us from the San Bernardino Mountains of Southern California.
+SIEGEL: That's NPR's Kirk Siegler, speaking to us from San Bernardino, California.
 Transcript provided by NPR, Copyright NPR.